 Plus, all you need is a small amount of acoustic foam to get great results.
 You just need to know where to place it and you can cover small to medium sized areas in no time.

-My favorite acoustic foam are the Sound Addicted - Studio Monitor Isolation Pads for 5 Inch Monitors.
+My favorite acoustic foam are the Sound Addicted - Studio Monitor Isolation Pads.

 I use them to improve the sound quality I get from the speakers on my stereo system and I’ve had great results ever since purchasing.